 We moved on to what was called the level of the personality covering emotions, thoughts and feelings, and examined those.

-Next we focused on connecting with the soul (personal spirit guides were covered within the level of the personality) and looked at karma: personal, family, national and racial.
+Next we focused on connecting with the soul (personal spirit guides were covered within the level of the personality) and studied the different forms of karma: personal, family, national and racial.
 Then we looked into our picture of life to see our place within the bigger picture.

 The journey continued until we reached the top of the tree and then we started again, at the bottom, this time going deeper.